DMClVG/Toy/README.md

 The docs can be found under docs/, or you could start [here](docs/reference_language.md).

+To see an example of Toy working in Unity, checkout my [flappybirb example](https://github.com/Ratstail91/flappybirb).

 Special thanks to http://craftinginterpreters.com/ for their fantastic book that I followed to write this.